The Basic Driver Hand Signals Explained

-- Stop hand signal: extend your arm downwards with your palm facing backward.
+- Slow down OR stop hand signal: extend your arm downwards with your palm facing backward.

 - Left turn hand signal: hold your arm straight out of the window.